 You can be confident that the parent is well educated on where gluten or nuts or soy lurk, and will help you know which ice-cream to buy or loan you some vanilla from their own pantry.

 And don’t forget the little treats included in party favors or piñatas!
 Ask ahead of time which candies are safe and make sure they are available at the birthday party.

 Finally, don’t be offended if the parent chooses to go ahead and provide food for their child themselves—even when you offer to make accommodations.
 It’s just that we can’t be too careful, and sometimes it’s just easier to be the one in control so that we know exactly what our child is eating.
 Celiac kids can get really sick, but in general, their lives aren’t in danger.
 However, someone with a severe nut allergy that could go into anaphylactic shock is something I wouldn’t want to play around with.
 I’m fine with a parent providing their own food in these cases because it gives me peace of mind, too!

 Also, don’t be offended when the parent wants to stay at the party to monitor what their child is eating.
 It really is scary not to be in total control when you know how sick your child can become if she eats even a little bit of gluten.
 I don’t want to have to make the party parent worry about my child if it’s easier for me to just stick around and help out with something I do on a daily basis anyway.

-In the two years since Sophia’s original diagnosis she’s been to many more birthday parties.
+In the two years since the original diagnosis my daughter has been to many more birthday parties.
 She’s still been accidentally glutened once or twice, but for the most part I feel like I know how to deal with this situation much better than I did in the beginning.
 It’s totally possible for kids who have dietary restrictions to attend birthday parties and have a great time without having to worry about the food.

 So go ahead and throw that birthday party and don’t be afraid of inviting the gluten-free (or peanut-free, or dairy-free) kid.
 Everything will work out just great!